 It is no longer possible to display the avatars of users in hashtag or location feeds.

-We have released updated to our Instagram Feed plugins to reflect these unforeseen changes, and apologize again for any inconvenience they might have caused.
+We have released an update to our Instagram Feed plugin to reflect these unforeseen changes, and apologize again for any inconvenience they might have caused.